Dye-sensitized solar cell: Current technology: semiconductor solar cells

 In a traditional solid-state semiconductor, a solar cell is made from two doped crystals, one doped with n-type impurities (n-type semiconductor), which add additional free conduction band electrons, and the other doped with p-type impurities (p-type semiconductor), which add additional electron holes.
 When placed in contact, some of the electrons in the n-type portion flow into the p-type to "fill in" the missing electrons, also known as electron holes.
 Eventually enough electrons will flow across the boundary to equalize the Fermi levels of the two materials.
 The result is a region at the interface, the p–n junction, where charge carriers are depleted and/or accumulated on each side of the interface.
 In silicon, this transfer of electrons produces a potential barrier of about 0.6 to 0.7 eV.

-When placed in the sun, photons of the sunlight can excite electrons on the p-type side of the semiconductor, a process known as photoexcitation.
+When exposed to sunlight, photons from it can excite electrons on the p-type side of the semiconductor, a process known as photoexcitation.
 In silicon, sunlight can provide enough energy to push an electron out of the lower-energy valence band into the higher-energy conduction band.
 As the name implies, electrons in the conduction band are free to move about the silicon.
 When a load is placed across the cell as a whole, these electrons will flow out of the p-type side into the n-type side, lose energy while moving through the external circuit, and then flow back into the p-type material where they can once again re-combine with the valence-band hole they left behind.
 In this way, sunlight creates an electric current.